trinistr/dicey/README.md

 - Tests cover the behavior and its interactions.
 100% coverage *is not enough*, as it does not guarantee that all code paths are tested.
 - Documentation is up-to-date: generate it with `rake docs` and read it.
 - "*CHANGELOG.md*" lists the change if it has impact on users.
-- "*README.md*" is updated if the feature should be visible there, including the Kanban board.
+- "*README.md*" is updated if the feature should be visible there.

 ## License